Dutch carnival cake

-The Dutch Carnival Cake, also known as 'Carnival Cake' (Dutch: Kermiskoek), is traditionally a Dutch delicacy that is similar to gingerbread cake.
-Its old recipe holds a variety of ingredients among which are freshly harvested rye flour and freshly harvested honey from the Betuwe region, additionally the cake is enriched with rock candy.
+The Dutch Carnival Cake, also known as 'Carnival Cake' (Dutch: Kermiskoek), is traditionally a Dutch dessert that is similar to gingerbread cake.
+The traditional recipe include a variety of ingredients, among which are freshly harvested rye flour and honey from the Betuwe region.
+The cake is additionally enriched with rock candy.

 History

 Back in 1871 Jan ter Gouw already described the Carnival Cake in his book Folk Amusement (Volksvermaken).
 From this book the following song originated: